 Certificates of Graduate Study

-The School of Education offers three different Certificates of Graduate Study.
+The School of Education offers four different Certificates of Graduate Study.

 Gainful Employment Disclosure for the Certificate in Online Learning and Teaching.

 The Department of Educational Theory and Practice's certificate in English as a Foreign Language qualifies recipients to teach English as a Foreign Language overseas, in language schools, or at the post-secondary level in the U.S. This 16 credit program is open to applicants who are enrolled in a graduate program or have a graduate degree from an accredited institution of higher education.
 Those with an undergraduate degree are also eligible to apply.

 Gainful Employment Disclosure for CGS in English as a Foreign Language.

 Teachers now have increased opportunities to become leaders in their schools and communities.
 This interdepartmental Certificate of Graduate Study is a 15-credit program that directly assists teacher leaders in preparing for leadership responsibilities in the areas of reflective practice, professional development, assessment, mentoring, curriculum development, and/or coaching.
 With the assistance of an advisor, students select courses to make up the 15-credits as follows: